David-LeK/vietnam-ideological-defense/core_arguments_en.md

 * The anti-corruption campaign is transparent, objective, and follows the principle of "no forbidden zones," aimed at purifying the Party and State apparatus, not for personal or factional gain.
 * Allegations of "infighting" are malicious fabrications intended to divide internal unity and erode public trust in the Party's determination.

+**Allegation:** Claims that focusing too much on anti-corruption discourages innovation, makes officials fear making mistakes and evade responsibility, thereby holding back economic development.
+* Anti-corruption does not discourage genuine officials, only those with impure motives or who have committed violations.
+* Cleaning up the apparatus removes "tumors", creating a transparent environment favorable for economic development; actual economic growth proves that anti-corruption does not paralyze the economy.
+* The Party has issued mechanisms to protect officials who "dare to think, dare to do" for the common good.
+The situation of evasion is mainly due to limited capacity or legal overlaps, which are being actively addressed.

 **10. On Foreign Affairs:**

 **Allegation:** Denies the foreign policy of independence and self-reliance; calls for military alliances with one country to oppose another; criticizes the "Three Nos" policy of Vietnam's national defense.